Architecture of cathedrals and great churches: Chancel, choir and presbytery

 In a church in which part of the body of the church extends beyond the transept, then this extension is architecturally termed the "chancel", for which the stricter definition includes only the choir and the sanctuary with the high altar, but in the common wider definition includes the whole eastern arm beyond the crossing.
 This architectural form is common in Norman and Gothic architecture.
 The choir, where it exists, normally contains the choir stalls, and the "sanctuary" and the "cathedra" (bishop's throne).
 The architectural "choir" is sometimes termed the "quire" to differentiate it from the choir of singers.
 In the Middle Ages these were all clergy, or boys in an attached choir school, and the chancel (strictly defined) was the area occupied by officiating clergy, with few lay intrusions.
 In cathedrals the canons and other priests sat in the choir, as did the monks in monastic churches.

-In those English cathedrals with two transepts, there is a further area beyond the choir which is called the Presbytery.
-This is where the priests or monks could make their private devotions.
+In those English cathedrals with two transepts, there is a further area beyond the choir which is called the presbytery.
+This is where the priests or monks could make their private devotions (and is not to be confused with the general sense of a room to the side where the clergy put on their vestments, or a Catholic clergy house).
 Often there are many additional chapels located towards the eastern end of a cathedral or abbey church.
-The chief among these is the Lady Chapel which is dedicated to the Virgin Mary.
+The chief among these is typically the Lady chapel which is dedicated to the Virgin Mary.